 When the coronavirus public health crisis seized America by storm in mid-March, investors in residential rental properties struck a tone of concern regarding whether or not tenants would be able to pay rent in the coming months.
 This was for good reason, as the broad economic stoppage led to massive layoffs and a sudden spike in unemployment that jeopardized the personal cash flow of tens of millions of Americans within a few short weeks.
-In an effort to understand the ongoing implications to our portfolio, we’ve been taking a detailed look at rent collections and past-due balances pre- and post-COVID-19.
+In an effort to understand the ongoing implications to Birgo Capital's portfolio, we’ve been taking a detailed look at rent collections and past-due balances pre- and post-COVID-19.

 Our preliminary conclusions in mid-April, and corresponding mid-May questions to answer, were threefold:

 - Historically reliable tenants still paid rent on time in April.
 During the first half of April, our collections were spot on with monthly averages from January, February, and March.
 Would tenants continue to pay rent on time in May?

 - Historically late payers were definitely late payers in April.
 At the initial shock of coronavirus economic concerns, our late-month collections during March were notably lower than in a typical month.
 Individuals that were behind on rent prior to the crisis were falling even further behind, due in part to eviction bans.
 Would late-month collections suffer in April as they did in March, and are pre-COVID-19 delinquent tenants still falling even further behind?